lessload/DNSCrypt-reload/README.md

 ## Bug
 - can not install loopback to interface that never use.
 - some anti-virus may block PowerShell to connect the internet. make it allow.
-- in some case dnscrypt-proxy can not download nscrypt-resolvers make it start service fail.
+- in some case dnscrypt-proxy can not download nscrypt-resolvers make it start service fail.(please advice)

 ------------------------------------------
 Please advice me to make code more stable.